malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 Example: language - extend the point of how the object can be significantly more nuanced and deep than the representation, but that the interpretation can be fairly close to the original object.

 A semiotic process doesn't have to stop at one iteration.
-A semiotic loop [todo, is this an official term?] can keep iterating, with the interpretation becoming the object of the next.
+A semiotic loop [todo, is this an official term?...infinite semiosis] can keep iterating, with the interpretation becoming the object of the next.

 Example: DNA as a semiotic loop.

+...Things get a little more nuanced when you start to look at the computational processes underlying interpretation....

 Example: In the human context, an example of the semiotic process is in how the body gathers and interprets information about the environment.
 The environment is the _object_, and its true state is what the individual hopes to attain knowledge of.
 But the individual will never gain such knowledge as they do not directly perceive the environmental state.
 Signals obtained from the classic five senses of sight, sound, smell, touch, taste _represent_ the environment.
 That collective representation captures only a narrow and shallow aspect of the true state of the environment: for example that our visual sense only reports on a small field of view at any given time, and that too only about the external surface of whatever thing is being looked at.
 Finally, the network of neurons within the visual context, .....todo: etc....., _interpret_ the state of the environment from those representations.